 If you develop an occupational disease or an accident at work and you do not have a written employment contract, ACJ or APW, you are still entitled to compensation for damage that occurred to you during the performance of work.
 Even an orally agreed employment relationship or an illegal employment relationship binds the employer with liability for accidents at work and the obligation to compensate you for the damage caused, however, it is difficult to leglly seek damages.

 If you have an urgent medical problem, be sure to seek medical attention regardless of other circumstances.

 Do I have to have health insurance?

 Yes, you do.
 If you are employed by a company based in the Czech Republic, you can participate in public health insurance.
-If you are in the Czech Republic illegally, you cannot participate in public health insurance, so you must take out commercial health insurance.
+If you are in the Czech Republic illegally, you cannot participate in public health insurance.
+If you reside in the Czech Republic without a valid residence permit, you cannot participate in public health insurance.
 You can take out commercial health insurance with one of the health insurance companies, but it is usually less advantageous than public health insurance.

 What should I do if I do not have health insurance and need medical treatment?

 If you do not pay for health insurance and nor it is paid on your behalf by your employer, you must pay for all medical examinations and procedures.
 So see a doctor and tell him that you do not have health insurance.
 The doctor will then issue you with a proof of payment, which you will have to pay.